AccuWxStormentt/git-dr/README.md

 Config options can also be specified via environment variables.

 # Running
 Simply run the compiled binary.
-If there's an error, it'll return an exit code of 1 and log its error.
+If there's an error, it'll angrily panic and return an exit code of 1 and log its error.
 Otherwise it'll return 0.